fullcontact/contacts-api-node/README.md

 ###Documentation

-Documentation can be found at [https://www.fullcontact.com/developer/docs/](https://www.fullcontact.com/developer/docs/)
+API Documentation can be found at [https://www.fullcontact.com/developer/docs/](https://www.fullcontact.com/developer/docs/)

+JSDocs can be found in [docs.md](docs.md)

 ###Usage